 Defendants are assigned Tier II status after being convicted of certain crimes against children, such as:

-- the Nevada crime of child abuse (NRS 200.508) involving sexual abuse or sexual exploitation of a child at least 13 years old;
+- child abuse (NRS 200.508) involving sexual abuse or sexual exploitation of a child at least 13 years old;

 Failing to register as a sex offender in Nevada (NRS 179D.550) is a felony, carrying as much as four additional years in prison.
 Furthermore, Tier 2 offenders are never eligible to get off the Nevada Sex Offender Registry early.